-For more details on the courses including timetables, please click on the course names below.
+For more details on the courses, please click on the course names below.
 Please note that our systems are updating with new course timetable information for 2024; please check back again soon.

-|Human Biology for Nursing Practice 1 (HCBN5101)||15.0 credits (0.125 EFTS)||To enable students to gain bioscience knowledge required for nursing practice.|
+|Human Biology for Nursing Practice 1 (HCBN5101)||15.0 credits (0.125 EFTS)||To enable students to gain human biology knowledge required for nursing practice.|

 |Interpersonal Relationships (HCBN5102)||15.0 credits (0.125 EFTS)||To enable students to communicate professionally with health consumers and members of the health care team and others.|